Student-Management-System/StuMgmtDocker/README.md

 0) `source args.sh`

 1) run `docker-compose up -d` to run (and if required, also create) the containers (`-d` means run as daemon)
+	* You may run `docker-compose --profile frontend up -d` to run all containers, including containers, which are intended to demonstrate the the frontend services.
+	* You may open <http://localhost>, when running the `frontend` profile.
+This page provides a list of all available services and API routes.

 2) run `docker-compose stop` to stop the containers
 	* alternatively, run `docker-compose down` to stop **and remove** the containers (removes state)